imapex/gadd/README.md

 * To obtain your own token:
 	* log into``developer.ciscospark.com``.
 	* Click the picture icon in the upper right hand corner of the page and copy your token from the pop-up window.
-	* Next in your terminal enter:``gadd_setup.sh``and answer the questions at the prompts.
+	* Next in your terminal enter:``source gadd_setup.sh``and answer the questions at the prompts.
 You'll need the following information to complete this task:

 		* NFVIS URL:			``https://10.91.13.154``
 		* NFVIS LOGIN:		``admin``